-Criteria: Governmental entities are required to follow generally accepted accounting annual financial report (CAFR) did not detect certain items that were identified during our audit process.
+Criteria: Governmental entities are required to follow generally accepted accounting principles as established by the Governmental Accounting Standards Board.

+Condition: The County's financial close and reporting process over the comprehensive annual financial report (CAFR) did not detect certain items that were identified during our audit process.
 In our testing of fund balance classifications, we noted several instances in which the County was not following its established policy of using restricted resources first and then committed resources, followed by assigned resources.